mrchrmn/thrsqr/README.md

 * Auto-resets responses one hour after the event has begun
 * Dynamically generated webmanifest for each event
 * Browser push notifications for individual events
-  - Tested with Android Chrome and Firefox, and with Windows Edge, Chrome and Firefox
+  * Tested with Android Chrome and Firefox, and with Windows Edge, Chrome and Firefox
 * Individual event logos which are also used in web manifest and notifications
 * English and German versions
-* Registers and saves client time zone on event creation as event time zone
+* Saves client timezone on event creation as event timezone.
+Displays event time and day according to client timezone.
 * Master admin page to clean up events and users

 ### Technologies